 The Foreign Registered Aircraft Permits Department is staffed weekdays between 09:00 and 17:00 Local (excluding public holidays).

-Outside of office hours the CAA will only consider applications for urgent permission in emergency situations, for example air ambulance or humanitarian flights.
+Outside of office hours we will only consider applications for urgent permission in emergency situations, for example air ambulance or humanitarian flights.

-An administration fee of £82 is payable in respect of each permit application made.
+An administration fee of £91 is payable in respect of each permit application made.

 How we use your information

-The UK CAA’s Consumers and Markets Group collects and stores your name, date of birth, address, email, telephone number and Nationality (not routinely) for the purpose of processing the application for a Foreign Registered Aircraft Permit.
+The CAA’s Consumers and Markets Group collects and stores your name, date of birth, address, email, telephone number and Nationality (not routinely) for the purpose of processing the application for a Foreign Registered Aircraft Permit.